INTUNE AUTOPILOT DEVICE PROVISIONING

 • One bootstrapper for faster Autopilot readiness

-• First sign-in finishes the user app stack
+• First sign-in finishes the user app stack by identity, not by device image

-• Deterministic sequencing beyond the 25-app cap
+• Deterministic deployment playlist beyond the cap

-• Security tools installed before handoff
+• Security and VPN land before handoff

 Right Click Tools: Boost the Autopilot experience post-enrollment